 As a bootcamp with a focus on software engineering and design, there are a fair number of alternatives to Bloc.

-- Similarly, Skillcrush, CareerFoundry, and InternStreetare online bootcamps with tracks in web development and design.
+- Similarly, Skillcrush, CareerFoundry, Interaction Design Foundation, and InternStreet are online bootcamps and resources with tracks in web development and design.

 - HackDesign is a free design newsletter that offers lessons and tools that aspiring and current designers can benefit from.

 - If you are more interested in bootcamps, Flatiron School and Designation offer online and in-person design courses on the same campus.

 - You can check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

 Bloc is a bootcamp, with courses for people who are interested in learning the skills needed to become a developer or designer from scratch.
 At Pathrise, job-seekers in our program should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.

 All of our workshops and sessions at Pathrise are live, as well as recorded, so that fellows in our program can review them afterwards and continue learning.
 Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled whenever job-seekers need them and our curriculum is personalized to work on the specific skills that people struggle with the most.